MileHacker Logo

 • International Driving Permit: If applicable, carry alongside valid national license for hiring a car.

-• Vaccination & Health Records: Proof of vaccinations, list of prescription medications (with generic names) and doctor's notes for controlled substances.
+• Vaccination & Health Records: Proof of vaccinations, list of prescription medications (with generic names) plus medical doctor's notes for controlled substances.

 • Reservations: Printed & digital copies of all flights, accommodations, rental cars, and excursion reservations.
 Include permits like Tall Trees Grove.

-• Emergency Contacts: List of area emergency contacts (911), embassy/consulate, and personal contacts.
+• Emergency Contacts: List of local emergency numbers (911), embassy/consulate, and personal contacts.

 • IDs for Discounts: Student, senior (AARP), or press IDs for potential reductions at attractions.